darkobits/nr/README.md

 enumerate it in its `devDependencies`, guaranteeing version compatibility.
 And, if your `$PATH` is configured to include `$(npm bin)`, the developer experience is identical to installing `nr` globally.

+# Philosophy

+> _tl;dr Modern task runners don't need plugin systems._

+When tools like Grunt and Gulp were conceived, it was common to build JavaScript projects by manually streaming source files from one tool to another, each performing some specific modification before writing the resulting set of files to an adjacent directory for distribution.

+This pattern almost always relied on [Node streams](https://nodejs.org/api/stream.html), a notoriously unwieldy API, resulting in the need for a [plugin](https://www.npmjs.com/search?q=gulp%20plugin) for each tool that a task-runner supported, pushing a lot of complexity from build tools up to the developers that used them.

+Modern tools like Babel, Webpack, TypeScript, and Vite allow for robust enough configuration that they can often perform all of these jobs using a single invocation of a (usually well-documented) command-line interface, making the need for another layer of abstraction between the user and the CLI superfluous.

+Rather than relying on plugins to interface with tooling, `nr` provides an API for invoking other CLIs, and a means to formalize these invocations in a JavaScript configuration file.

 # Configure

 `nr` is configured using a JavaScript configuration file, `nr.config.js`, or a TypeScript configuration